First Choice Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 And a fat-to-protein ratio of about 56%.

-Free of any plant-based protein boosters, this looks like the profile of a kibble containing only a moderate amount of meat.
+Even when you consider the protein-boosting effect of the flax seed, this looks like the profile of a kibble containing an average to below-average amount of meat.

 However, it’s unfortunate the company chose to include menadione in its recipes.
 Without this controversial supplement, we would have been compelled to award this brand a higher rating.

-First Choice Dog Food is a grain-based kibble using a moderate amount of chicken or lamb meals as its main sources of animal protein, thus earning the brand 2.5 stars.
+First Choice Dog Food is a plant-based kibble using a moderate amount of chicken or lamb meals and duck as its main sources of animal protein, thus earning the brand 2.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.